AdobeDocs/customer-journey-analytics-learn.en/help/cja-main/visitor-id/graph-based-stitching-overview.md

 Through Graph-based stitching we use the Identity graph to get a better view of the customer Journey through:

-Join datasets with different identifiers without having to ETL data to reflect a single identifier Improve coverage of preferred or golden identity for a single dataset by sharing identities across datasets.
+* Joining datasets with different identifiers without having to ETL data to reflect a single identifier
+* Improving coverage of preferred or golden identity for a single dataset by sharing identities across datasets.
-Align profile created in Adobe Real-time CDP and Adobe Journey optimizer with people in Adobe Customer Journey Analytics.
+* Aligning profiles created in Adobe Real-Time CDP and Adobe Journey Optimizer with people in Adobe Customer Journey Analytics.